 When we were in school in the early 1960s, one of my brothers and I began collecting the coins we found in circulation.

-We found a few Indian Head pennies, which were minted in the late 1800s and early 1900s.
+We found a few Indian Head pennies, which were minted from the 1800s through the early 1900s.
 The Lincoln Head coin, minted beginning in 1909, the centenary of Lincoln's birth, is still minted today.
 The major design changes over the years have been on the reverse side.
 The Wheat Stalk graced the reverse through 1958, and the Lincoln Memorial appeared there from 1959 through 2008.

-We also found a few steel 1943 pennies in circulation.
+We also found a few steel 1943 pennies.

 The penny dates to the first millenium AD in Britain and France.
 Some of the earliest ones were made of silver.
 On this side of the Atlantic, the copper penny dates to the founding our of nation.

 The zinc penny doesn't withstand abuse as well as its predecessor.
-The thin copper coating is easily punctured or damaged, and the zinc slug beneath it is softer than copper.
+The thin copper coating is easily punctured or damaged, and the zinc beneath it is quite a bit softer than copper.
 This makes the coin the numismatic equivalent of an ice cream sandwich.
 You get what you pay for.

 As a youth, I was able to see most of the details on a coin without a magnifying glass or special lighting.
 Taking up the hobby again more than fifty years later, I discovered that unaided I can no longer see the coins as well as I once did.
-Happily, my sight is still good at a distance and is correctible to 20/20 for reading.
+My eye doctor suggested getting a pair of 3x reading glasses, which have worked well.

 A coin's surface is three-dimensional, or at least two-and-a-half dimensional, and its value depends largely on the clarity and definition of the relief.
 The other major factor in determining price is scarcity.
 So it's really about the attractiveness of the piece and the market demand.

 On the East Coast, coins minted in Philadelphia were plentiful, those minted in Denver were less so, and San Francisco minted coins were the hardest to find.
-Here in California, coins from each of the three mints are present in about equal quantities for the years prior to 1975, when the San Francisco mint ceased its production of coins for general circulation.
+Here in California, coins from each of the three mints are present in about equal quantities for the years prior to 1975, when the San Francisco mint was still producing coins for general circulation.
 Among the pennies minted since then, the vast majority in circulation here are from Denver and the rest are from Philadelphia.

 It turns out that in 2014 about one of every six pennies I saw in circulation was made of the pre-1982 copper alloy, and the rest were of the more recent zinc composition.

 Another feature to look for is the Wheat Stalk reverse found on Lincoln Head pennies minted in 1958 and before.
 About one in every three hundred coins has this reverse.
-They're worth about six cents each in bulk, more for the rarer dates and for those in unusually well-preserved condition.
+They're worth a few cents each in bulk, more for the rarer dates and for those that are in unusually well-preserved condition.